helenpeng04/helenpeng04.github.io/_posts/2024-04-01-visual-search-and-incentives.md

 tags: [cognitive psychology, paper]
 ---

-This project investigates how incentives influence visual search performance.
-The task was designed using **Gorilla**, and data analysis was conducted in **Jamovi**.
-The results suggest that while incentives may influence search efficiency, the overall impact on performance was modest and not statistically significant.
+This project explores the effects of incentives on visual search performance.
+The task was developed using *Gorilla*, and data were analyzed in *Jamovi*.
+Findings indicate that while incentives may affect search efficiency, their overall impact on performance was modest and not statistically significant.

 **Course:** Research Methods in Cognitive Psychology \
 **Instructor:** Abigail Noyce \